PrivateVPN Review 2023: How Private Is It?

 The client's default layout is similar to those used by most VPN clients.

-A quick-connect option for connecting to the best available server is not offered in either the basic or "Advanced" views.
+A quick-connect option to the best available server is not offered in either the basic or "Advanced" views.
 Instead, Stockholm (Sweden) is set as the default server location; We would have preferred connecting to the best available or fastest server instead.

 You can find additional information and settings in the "Advanced View".